turingschool/front-end-curriculum/lessons/array-prototype-methods-intro.md

 ### Context

+Sometimes we have a collection of items that we want to use.
+When we talk about a collection, we usually mean a series of items stored in an array.
+We could want to change the items in the collection, sort them, add all of the values in the collection, retrieve some items in the collection based on some condition, or many other scenarios.

+We could do these things by hand using a `for` loop, which we will introduce below, but we would have to implement our own logic to work with the array.
+Alternatively, we can use methods that the JavaScript language provides for us.
+These methods are in a group called array prototype methods.
+They are called this because Array is a JavaScript object, and there are methods that act on array objects.
+You'll see how these methods work in this lesson.

 ### For Loops...

-Let's talk about how traditional ``for`` loops work and why they can be dangerous.
-If we look at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) documentation, we can see the syntax of a ``for`` loop:
+Let's talk about how traditional `for` loops work and why they can be something to stay away from.
+If we look at the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for) documentation, we can see the syntax of a `for` loop:

 ```js
 for ([initialization]; [condition]; [final-expression]) {